eisenzopf/qsip_specification/qsip_v1.0.md

 ### 1.1.
 Purpose

-The QUIC Signaling and Interaction Protocol (QSIP) is designed to provide a unified, efficient, and secure framework for real-time communications (RTC) and interactive applications.
+The QUIC Signaling and Interaction Protocol (QSRP) is designed to provide a unified, efficient, and secure framework for real-time communications (RTC) and interactive applications.
 It aims to simplify the complex landscape of RTC protocols by leveraging QUIC [RFC9000] as its primary transport.
-QSIP addresses the signaling, messaging, presence, session management, and media orchestration needs for a wide array of use cases, including peer-to-peer (P2P) calls, group conferences, instant messaging, call centers, and collaborative applications.
+QSRP addresses the signaling, messaging, presence, session management, and media orchestration needs for a wide array of use cases, including peer-to-peer (P2P) calls, group conferences, instant messaging, call centers, and collaborative applications.

-By consolidating these functions over a single QUIC connection, QSIP intends to reduce connection setup latency, improve NAT traversal, enhance security by default, and provide a more streamlined development experience compared to traditional RTC stacks that often involve multiple protocols (e.g., SIP, XMPP, HTTP, RTP) and ports.
+By consolidating these functions over a single QUIC connection, QSRP intends to reduce connection setup latency, improve NAT traversal, enhance security by default, and provide a more streamlined development experience compared to traditional RTC stacks that often involve multiple protocols (e.g., SIP, XMPP, HTTP, RTP) and ports.

 ### 1.2.
 Design Goals

-QSIP development is guided by the following primary design goals:
+QSRP development is guided by the following primary design goals:

 *   **Single Port Operation**: Utilize a single UDP port for all signaling, messaging, and media-related datagrams via QUIC, simplifying network configuration and NAT traversal.
 *   **Low Latency**: Achieve significantly faster session setup and message delivery times compared to traditional protocols by leveraging QUIC's 0-RTT/1-RTT handshakes and multiplexing capabilities.